International Student Aid

 While international students are not eligible for federal or state aid, New York Tech offers academic scholarships to international students that may cover partial tuition.
 There is no separate application for scholarships.
 When you submit your application and supporting documents, the admissions committee will review your file for admission and for scholarship eligibility.
 If you are awarded a scholarship, you will receive an official award letter after you receive the acceptance package.
 Scholarships are awarded upon admission to New York Tech, not after you arrive and enroll at New York Tech.

 Transfer students who have taken courses at an overseas university or college need to acquire a World Education Services (WES), Globe Language Services, or another recognized evaluation agency report that provides a course-by-course evaluation in order to see if your foreign credits can be transferred.
 The evaluation will also allow us determine whether you qualify for academic aid.
-New York Tech's transfer scholarships range from $2,000 to $16,000 U.S. dollars per year.
+View all transfer scholarships.